openremote/openremote/swarm/README.md

 Compose files v3 are for swarm deployment and some development options are ignored, e.g. like 'build' - swarm uses only prebuilt images.

+## Persistent data/volumes

+We using a trick to populate volumes with data by one container and use them by another one.
+This generally does not work in the swarm mode because we cannot guarantee that both containers would be spin up in the same node.

+## Secrets

+TODO

 ## Uninterrupted updates

 In the v3 docker-compose file include in the deploy section